Where am I?

 My name is Damon Linker.
-You may know me from my opinion columns in The Week, my books (The Theocons and The Religious Test), my weekly appearances on The Bulwark’s “Beg to Differ” podcast, or my occasional book reviews in The New York Times.
-Or maybe you just encountered a tweet about something I’ve written.
-In any case, welcome to my Substack.
+You may know me from my opinion columns in The Week, my books (The Theocons and The Religious Test), my weekly appearances on The Bulwark’s “Beg to Differ” podcast, or my occasional book reviews and op-eds in The New York Times.
+Or maybe you just encountered one of my tweets.
+In any case, welcome.
 I hope you’ll stick around.

 What critics say